wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 Each test file has a header docstring that details information related to the whole test file.
 And each test method inside the file will have a test documentation block with the specific information of this test.

-Additional group information is parsed from the README files found in the repository.
-Each README file represents a group and every test file at the same or lower folder level is considered as belonging to it.

-Also, groups could be nested, so a README file found under the level of a group will generate a new group that belongs to the first one.

 The specific content of each block is defined in the [Documentation schema section](https://github.com/wazuh/wazuh-qa/wiki/Documenting-tests-using-the-qadocs-schema) within the `qa-docs` wiki.